Mathew29/Parking-Garage-Locator/README.md

 #### By _**Mathew Akre**_

 ## Description
-#### _This program will find parking garages near the user with a Google Maps Api.
-Information about the parking gargage will appear to the side of the map.
-It will then give the user directions to the selected parking garage._
+#### _This program will find parking garages near the user with Leaflet Maps Api.
+Information about the parking gargage will appear at the bottom of the map.
+It will then give the user directions to the selected parking garage.
+Deployed on Firebase https://parking-garage-locator.firebaseapp.com/#/map_

 ## Specs